Your pet dog is your favorite.

 That compels it to take a position on you to be closer to you.

-Dogs stretching is also an indication that it’s getting less activity than it should.
+Dogs’ stretching is also an indication that it’s getting less activity than they should.
 Less activity will cause indigestion and discomfort.

-It would be better to offer it time through the day by interacting with it.
 Exercising twice a day.
-Rather than treating it with attention once it towers over you.
+It would be better to offer time throughout the day by interacting with it rather than treating it with attention once it towers over you.

 Knock For Their Daily Activities

 A dog is not a showpiece or a barking puppet.
 Many pet owners do injustice by keeping their dogs in cages most of the time.
 This hampers their health and behavior.